amyami187/local_effective_dimension/README.md

 ### [Sensitivity_to_samples](https://github.com/amyami187/local_effective_dimension/tree/main/Sensitivity_to_samples)
 In this script, we can specify the number of samples we wish to have to estimate the effective dimension for a model of the order `d = 10 000 000`.
 We use CIFAR10 and train the model.
 Thereafter, we draw samples from an epsilon ball around the trained parameters and estimate the effective dimension.

+###
+## Expected run time
+Models range in size from approximately `d = 20 000` parameters to `d = 10 000 000`.
+Depending on the size of the data, the network and the chosen batch size, the main bottleneck is ultimately the estimation of the Fisher information matrix (which is `d x d` in size).
+We bypass this through use of the [KFAC approximation](https://arxiv.org/abs/1602.01407) of the Fisher, which has a [PyTorch implementation](https://nngeometry.readthedocs.io/en/latest/).
+The run time is thus greatly reduced and most of the computational time then goes to training the models.
+Our largest simulation takes at most 1 day to complete on 1 GPU with 1TB memory.

 ________________________________________________________________________________________________________________________________________________________________
 ## License